obspy/obspy/obspy/io/sitexml/docs/standalone-executable-usage-guide.md

 metadata into SiteXML files.

 The tools are intended for users who do not have Python or ObsPy installed.
-Each release artifact is built for one operating system and architecture.
+Each release package is built for one operating system and architecture.
 Use the bundle built for your platform, and keep the executable inside its distributed folder.

 ## What The Tools Produce

-Both tools write one SiteXML file per imported site into the output folder.
+Both tools write one SiteXML file per imported site into an output folder.
 The generated XML is schema-validated before it is written.

 Default output filenames are: